Have you ever wondered what those fancy words mean on your bag of coffee?

 With this process, the whole coffee cherries are left to dry.
 This mostly happens on big patios just outside the farmer's house.
 Sometimes drying beds are used.

-This method of drying the coffee beans is used to get more airflow to the coffee beans.
-Resulting in a more even drying process.
+This method of drying coffee beans is used to increase airflow around the beans.
+This results in a more even drying process.

 They are then sent to the next washing station, where a pulping machine will remove the outer skin.
 The beans are then left to ferment.

 This can take up to a few days.
-This will reduce the mucilage that was left when going through the washing station.
+This will reduce the mucilage that remains after passing through the washing station.

 The coffee beans will then be ready for drying.
-The drying will take place in the sun in most places.
+Drying typically occurs in the sun in most places.

-Some farmers use a drying machine as well, and this is because the weather is very unpredictable, and if the beans get wet by rain, it will need more days to get fully dried coffee beans.
+Some farmers also use a drying machine, as the weather is very unpredictable.
+If the beans get wet from rain, it will take longer for them to dry fully.

-To sum up, the processing of the coffee cherry can bring out another flavor profile.
-Usually, the coffee beans with a little mucilage of the coffee cherry on them tend to be a little sweeter than the natural process.
+Usually, coffee beans with a bit of mucilage from the coffee cherry on them tend to be slightly sweeter than those from the natural process.

-Some people swear by the washed process, and others like the natural process more.
+Some people swear by the washed process, while others prefer the natural process.

 How does the roasting of the coffee beans impact the flavor of coffee?

-Nowadays, this isn’t necessary anymore because of the upcoming specialty coffee farms.
+Nowadays, this is no longer necessary due to the emergence of specialty coffee farms.

-Coffee from these farms usually gets light or medium roasted.
+Coffee from these farms is usually light to medium roasted.

-When light or medium roasting these coffee beans, they bring out a complex flavor profile.
+When light to medium-roasted, these coffee beans bring out a complex flavor profile.

 So what exactly is the difference between a light, medium, and dark roast?